-Kate is a teacher of teachers, a source of inspiration to those who want to share their passion for yoga.
+Kate founded Light on Lotus Yoga in Mar Vista in August of 2016.
+She leads annual Teacher Trainings, specialized workshops, retreats, and has been streaming online with Yogis Anonymous since 2010.
 Her classes are known for their creative but intelligent sequencing, free flow acro-athleticism and soulfulness.
 She has a knack for guiding students to new depths while maintaining a sense of humor.
-Kate seamlessly weaves yoga philosophy, mantra, pranayama, meditation and movement into a rich and heartfelt experience.
+Kate seamlessly weaves yoga philosophy, mantra, pranayama, meditation and movement into a rich and heartfelt experience in which she sets out to circulate as much joy through the body as possible.

 It's so good to be back on Yogis Anonymous!
 This practice is about shedding skin, emerging transformed, new, bright and shiny.
 Lots of legwork, heart-opening, hip-opening and some curve-ball opportunities to invert or fly up into an arm-balance.
 Enjoy!